mateusrc-dev/bookwise/README.md

-# Ignite's ReactJs track project in production...
+# Ignite's ReactJs track project

 ## Project created in NextJs and Typescript